ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 Since its initial release, the 3W Dataset has been explored by several people who make up the 3W Community [[16]](#16), including independent professionals and representatives of research institutions, startups, companies, and oil operators from different countries.

 The 3W Community has contributed to the development and publication of numerous works, forming a substantial scientific framework focused on the Early Detection of undesirable events in oil wells.
-This framework is composed by books, conference papers, doctoral theses, final graduation projects, journal articles, master's degree dissertations, repository articles, and specialization monographs.
+This framework is composed by books, conference papers, data articles, doctoral theses, final graduation projects, journal articles, master's degree dissertations, repository articles, and specialization monographs.
 Publications identified so far that cite the 3W Dataset are listed in the 3W Project repository [[17]](#17).

 In 2022, Petrobras officially launched the 3W Project as the inaugural pilot of the Open Lab Module within the Connections for Innovation Program [[18]](#18).
 The purpose of this module is to encourage open and collaborative project development on the Internet, particularly through the GitHub platform [[19]](#19).
 Since then, the 3W Dataset has been maintained and developed in its dedicated corporate Git repository [[17]](#17) on GitHub.